MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: Introduction

 Another defense technique, known as \emph{adversarial purification}~\cite{naseer2020self,yoon2021adversarial,croce2022evaluating}, aims to remove potential perturbations from input samples, resulting in \emph{purified} samples that can be correctly classified by the target classifier.
 The purification model is usually trained independently of the classification model and does not necessarily require class labels~\cite{theagarajan2022privacy}.
 As a result, it can mitigate unseen threats in a \emph{plug-and-play} manner without re-training the target classifier~\cite{nie2022diffusion}, leading to less training overhead and more flexible employment.
 Nevertheless, existing purification solutions for image classification are not easily applicable to Android malware detection due to significant differences~\cite{xu2023ofei} as: (i) The feature space of Android applications is not only discrete but also high-dimensional, making noise removal fundamentally different from denoising continuous pixel values in the image domain. (ii) Evasion attacks in this domain are far more diverse than simple perturbations, including complex structural and semantic manipulations that require more than a simple reconstruction objective to defend against. (iii) A practical defense must maintain high accuracy on benign samples, as false positives can render security products unusable.
 However, this constraint is less stringent in other domains.

 To overcome these challenges, we propose MalPurifier, a novel adversarial purification framework specifically engineered for the Android malware ecosystem, as illustrated in Fig.~\ref{illustration}.
-MalPurifier introduces three key innovations to handle the diverse and complex attack vectors: (i) To defend against a wide spectrum of unforeseen attacks, we introduce a mechanism that generates adversarial malware with progressively increasing perturbation strengths.
-This forces the purification model to learn a more generalizable representation of maliciousness, rather than overfitting to a specific attack type. (ii) To prevent the degradation of accuracy on clean data, we propose a novel strategy that injects ``\emph{protective noises}" into benign samples.
-This teaches the purifier to preserve the integrity of legitimate applications and avoid costly false positives. (iii) We design a \emph{Denoising AutoEncoder} (DAE) with a tailored loss function that uniquely combines both reconstruction and feature-space prediction objectives.
-This dual-objective approach ensures that purified samples are not only restored to their original form but are also correctly interpreted by the downstream detector.
+MalPurifier introduces three key innovations as follows: (i) To defend against a wide range of unforeseen attacks, we introduce a mechanism that generates adversarial malware with progressively increasing perturbation strengths, from zero perturbation to worst-case manipulation.
+This exposes the purifier to a broad spectrum rather than a fixed distribution, enabling to learn a more generalizable representation of maliciousness. (ii) Motivated by the asymmetric threat model in which adversaries primarily target malware rather than benign applications, we propose a novel strategy that injects ``\emph{protective noises}" into benign samples.
+This teaches the purifier to preserve the integrity of legitimate applications and avoid costly false positives. (iii) To bridge the gap between purification quality and classification accuracy, we design a \emph{Denoising AutoEncoder} (DAE) with a tailored loss function that jointly optimizes both both reconstruction fidelity and feature-space alignment with the downstream detector, going beyond the plain reconstruction loss used in prior works.
 As a result, MalPurifier operates as a \emph{non-intrusive}, \emph{computationally efficient}, and \emph{easily scalable} plug-and-play module that significantly enhances the robustness of existing malware detectors.
 The main contributions of this paper can be summarized as follows: